wilsonte-umich/umich-labs-template/README.md

 In addition to the basic content editing steps above, there are a few tasks where some interactive helpers make life easier.
 These are encapsulated into a minimal content management system (CMS) that is built into your new site.
 The CMS is R-based and easily accessed within VS Code:

-- make sure you have installed on your computer
+- make sure you have installed R on your computer
 - install the R Extension into VS Code (the one by Yuki Ueda)
 - open file /cms.R in VS Code
 - find the triangular "play" icon at the top of the page to run the cms.R script
 - use the tools in the browser window that opens within VS Code (see instructions in the web page)

+The first time you use the CMS you will need to wait for various R packages to be installed.

 ## License